fj-navarro/frontiers_blog/content/posts/the-3-key-ingredients-of-a-successful-cybersecurity-strategy/index.md

 -   The level of current threat.

-When considering a cybersecurity framework, business owners and managers should keep in mind that excessive application of security controls can also be a drag on innovation, without bringing additional benefits to organizational performance.
+When considering a cybersecurity framework, transformational leaders should keep in mind that excessive application of security controls can also be a drag on innovation, without bringing additional benefits to organizational performance.
 For this reason, it is convenient to evaluate both the probability and the impact that each security threat has on the organization and thus decide which ones should be prioritized and will require an additional investment for the implementation of technical controls.

 # Technologies